IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_calendar.md

 </tr>
 <tr>
     <td>Wed, Mar 25</td>
     <td>Make sure you have scheduled a career coaching appointment with the wasserman center before this date to receive feedback on your cover letter and resume.
 To schedule a 30-minute appointment with a career counselor, log in to NYU CareerNet.
-Under "Shortcuts" on the right hand side, select "Request a Career Coaching Appointment."<br>IN CLASS WORKSHOP: Share your Process PDF with a classmate for feedback<br><br><strong>Midterm Self Assessment Rubric Due</strong><br>Individual Meetings /Personal Kanban / Senior Project Blog Updates</td>
+Under "Shortcuts" on the right hand side, select "Request a Career Coaching Appointment."<br><br>
+    IN CLASS WORKSHOP: Share your Resume, Cover Letter, and Process PDF with a classmate for feedback<br><br><strong>Midterm Self Assessment Rubric Due</strong><br>Individual Meetings /Personal Kanban / Senior Project Blog Updates</td>
 </tr>
 <tr>
     <td>Wed, Apr 1</td>